 Many of those who describe themselves as “spiritual but not religious” do so because they have been deeply hurt.
-My religion (Christianity) has waged war in the name of a man who preached radical peace (the guy let himself be killed rather than have his followers fight for him it doesn’t get more peaceful than that), we’ve justified slavery (seriously who did that shitty theology?), we’ve justified the subjugation of women (despite the fact that this Jesus guy hung out with, debated, and relied on the supposedly weaker sex), and we’ve persecuted LGBTQ persons horribly just to name a few of our sins.
-My own, progressive, branch of the faith only approved same sex marriage blessings in 2012 for heaven sake.
-And we’re the progressives!
+My religion (Christianity) has waged war in the name of a man who preached radical peace (he let himself be killed rather than have his followers fight for him), we’ve justified slavery, we’ve justified the subjugation of women (despite the fact that Jesus hung out with, debated, and relied on women), we’ve taken part in the wholesale slaughter and cultural obliteration of countless native peoples, and we’ve persecuted LGBTQ persons horribly.
+(And that is by no means the full list of sins that can be laid at the feet of various forms of Christianity.)
+My own (progressive) branch of the faith only approved same sex marriage blessings in 2012.

 What is Religion